digital-cargo/good-practice-truck-preadvice/README.md

 - The Person contains information on the driver.
 - First and last name are mandatory for this use case.
-- The field "document" is of type externalReference contains links to the ID document of the driver.
+- The field "document" is of type externalReference and contains links to the ID document of the driver.
-- The date of birth should be shared as well as a mobile phone number and emailaddress in the embedded contactDetails.
+- The date of birth should be shared as well as a mobile phone number and email address in the embedded contactDetails.

 ```json
 {